opentraildata/OpenTrails-Mobile/README.md

 cd ~/YOUR_PROJECTS_DIRECTORY/trails-mobile
 ```

-Now to build the application from the source code into the application:
+To build and launch the application from the source code and view it in the iOS emulator, use:

 ```
 cordova build ios